Probation Warrant in Georgia

 Difference between a Probation Warrant, Arrest Warrant, and Bench Warrant

-A warrant is a court order authorizing a police to arrest an individual.
+A warrant is a court order authorizing police to arrest an individual.
 An arrest warrant is requested by a prosecutor based on evidence a person committed a crime.
 A bench warrant is only issued by a judge based on some type of wrongdoing like failure to appear in court.
 The probation warrant can only be issued for a person on probation and can be requested based on a violation of probation conditions.

 An arrest warrant and bench warrant are similar because they give an individual the opportunity to get out of jail after the arrest.
 A probation warrant does not.
 Once arrested, the person remains in jail without bail until the violation is resolved.
-It can take weeks to get out of county jail.
+It can take weeks to get out of the county jail.

 To Resolve the Probation Warrant in Georgia Contact a Yeargan & Kert, LLC Lawyer Immediately

 If a person is lucky to know a probation warrant will be issued, it is important to hire a lawyer immediately.
 If the person does not find out until they are arrested about the probation warrant, it is vital to hire a lawyer.